1011X/REL-16/README.md

 ## Install

 Before installing, you'll first need to install the [Rust compiler and Cargo](https://www.rust-lang.org/ "Rust Homepage").
 Because this crate isn't on the registry yet, you'll need to download it to install it.
 Download the project however you want (e.g. GitHub's "Download ZIP" button, `git clone`, etc.) and extract it if necessary.
-Then, type the following into the terminal:
+Then, `cd` into the extracted folder and run the following:

-	cargo install --path CRATE_PATH
+	cargo install

-...where CRATE_PATH is the path to the crate you've just downloaded.

 To get a standalone executable, run